-When used in the disinfection of wells, calcium hypochlorite should be added in sufficient amounts to provide a dosage of approximately 50 mg. available chlorine per liter in the well water.
+When used in the disinfection of wells, calcium hypochlorite should be added in sufficient amounts to provide a dosage of approximately 50 mg. available chlorine per liter (50mg/L) in the well water.
 This concentration is roughly equivalent to a mixture of 1 gram (0.03 ounce) of dry chemical per 13.5 liters (3.56 gallons) of water to be disinfected.
 A stock solution of disinfectant may be prepared by mixing 30 grams (1 ounce) of high-test hypochlorite with 1.9 liters (2 quarts) of water.
 Mixing is facilitated if a small amount of the water is first added to the granular calcium hypochlorite and stirred to a smooth watery paste free of lumps.
 The stock solution should be stirred thoroughly for ten (10) to fifteen (15) minutes.
 The inert ingredients should then be allowed to settle.
 The liquid containing the chlorine should be used and the inert material discarded.
-Each 1.9 liters (2 quarts) of stock solution will provide a concentration of approximately 50 mg/l when added to 378 liters (100 gallons) of water.
-The solution should be prepared in a clean utensil.
-The use of metal containers should be avoided, as they are corroded by strong chlorine solutions.
+Each 1.9 liters (2 quarts) of stock solution will provide a concentration of approximately 50 mg/L when added to 378 liters (100 gallons) of water.
+The solution should be ystrong chlorine solutions.
 Crockery, glass or rubber lined containers are recommended.

 Where small quantities of disinfectant are required and a scale is not available, the material can be measured with a spoon.
-A heaping tablespoonful of granular calcium hypochlorite weighs approximately 14 grams (1⁄2 ounce).
+A heaping tablespoonful of granular calcium hypochlorite weighs approximately 14 grams ($\frac{1}{2}$ ounce).